facebookarchive/caffe2/_docs/docker-setup.md

 This will output a URL.
 You just need to copy the provided URL/token combo into your browser and you should see the folder with tutorials.

 > In some situations you can't access the Jupyter server on your browser via 0.0.0.0 or localhost.
 You need to pull the Docker IP address (run `docker-machine ip`) and use that to access the Jupyter server.
+If this doesn't work, check your computer's IP address and try that.
+If that doesn't work, kill the server, start docker-machine as mentioned in troubleshooting, check its IP, then start the Jupyter server and use the docker-machine IP.

 ### Troubleshooting